swcarpentry/r-novice-gapminder/FAQ.md

     *   `discussion`: marks issues used for conversations about specific problems and questions
     *   `duplicate`: marks an issue that was closed as redundant (include the number of the original issue in the closing comment)
     *   `enhancement`: asks for, or adds, a new feature or new information
     *   `filed-by-newcomer`: issue or pull request was filed by someone who is relatively new to GitHub and/or this project, and would appreciate guidance as well as feedback
     *   `getting-started`: issue or pull request is suitable for someone new to GitHub and/or this project
     *   `help-wanted`: a question or request for assistance
     *   `left-as-was`: marks an issue closed because the item in question will be left as it was
     *   `suitable-for-newcomer`: issue or pull request is a good starting point for someone who is relatively new to GitHub and/or this project
     *   `work-in-progress`: a pull request that is not yet ready for review

-*   *How create non-Python input cells?*
+*   *How can we create input cells for particular languages?*

     Use